jag10/blog-hugo/content/articles/web-development-environment.md

 * Database Password	root
 * Database Host	localhost

+We can also log in adminer and create a new database.

+## Dir structure
-We can also log in adminer and create a new database The dir structure I use for development is the following:
+The dir structure I use for development is the following:
 {{<highlight cirru>}}
 /templates/